Carrots and parsnips roasted with honey are tasty, pretty, and healthy.

 - Return the pan to the oven and roast for an additional 15 minutes.
 They should be slightly soft, but not mushy.
 If they haven't reached the desired degree of softness, return them to the oven for an additional 5-10 minutes.

-- Remove the foil sheet from the pan, corraling the vegetables and their cooking liquid inside the foil.
+- Remove the foil or parchment sheet from the pan, corraling the vegetables and their cooking liquid inside.

 Copyright © 2020 Jani H. Leuschel